volhaleusha/Data-Science-Nano-Projects/README.md

 # Data-Science-Portfolio
-My portfolio of data science projects for academic, certification and self-learning purposes
+My portfolio of data science projects for academic and self-learning purposes

 ## Content